 What is the Stockholm3 test?

 The Stockholm3 test is a blood-based prostate cancer test that predicts the risk for aggressive prostate cancer at biopsy by analyzing five protein markers, more than 100 genetic markers and clinical data.
-The Stockholm3-test is currently available for clinical use in Sweden, Norway and Finland.
+The Stockholm3-test is currently available for clinical use in Sweden, Norway, Denmark and Finland.

 Background to the Stockholm3 test

 Currently PSA is used to diagnose prostate cancer.
 However, the PSA-test cannot distinguish between aggressive and benign cancer and is often false positive.
 Therefore, men who do not have cancer, or have an indolent form of cancer that does not need treatment go through unnecessary and painful prostate biopsies.
 In addition, PSA misses many men with aggressive cancer and the result from a PSA test is often difficult for the treating doctor to interpret.

 Advantages with the Stockholm3 test compared to current clinical practice

 - Reduces the number of men that need to undergo unnecessary biopsies.
 The Stockholm3 test reduces the number of unnecessary biopsies by 50% compared to clinical practice.

 - Finds aggressive cancer in men with low PSA-values.
 The Stockholm3 test can find aggressive cancer in men with PSA levels of 1.5-3 ng/ml.
 This is cancer that often goes undetected today.

 - Provides an answer with a clear and easy-to-interpret recommendation.
 The Stockholm3 test provides a clear and easy-to-interpret recommendation.
 This makes it easier for the treating doctor to make a decision on potential further actions.
 It also helps the man to get a better understanding of his individual risk of getting prostate cancer.
 For example, nearly half of the men aged 50-70 years have a very low risk profile and do not need to take a new test until after 6 years